dakoo/dakoo.github.io/_posts/2015-08-18-node-install-osx-en.md

 - Copy, paste, and run the `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` command on a terminal to install [homebrew](http://brew.sh/).

-- Install node using the following command on a terminal
+- Install node using the following command on a terminal: `brew install node --without-npm`

-> brew install node --without-npm

 - Make the .bash_profile file on your account root folder and add the following content to the file.
 The */usr/local/Cellar/node/0.12.7/bin* indicates to location where *node* is.
 The path is depending on the version.
 Therefore, you need to check the path carefully and change the following content.